Apply for Donations

-The Snoqualmie Tribe will be accepting applications from January 1, 2020 to March 31, 2020.
+The Snoqualmie Tribe will be accepting applications for the 2021 Funding Cycle from January 1, 2021 to March 31, 2021.
 Following the deadline, the Tribe will review the applications submitted and follow up with organizations regarding any questions.
-The Tribe anticipates notifying organizations whether or not they were selected to be funded in June 2020.
+For the 2020 Funding Cycle, the Tribe anticipates notifying organizations whether or not they were selected to be funded in June 2020.

 The Snoqualmie Indian Tribe reserves the right to modify the criteria for the donation funds at any time.

 - Letter from Organization – Letter must include the following:

 - A brief history of the organization